rudolfsteiner/luigi/README.md

-# ML Pipeline Problem
+# luigi ML Pipeline

-This question will test some basic skills in cleaning data and building a machine learning pipeline.

-The focus of this test is to evaluate:

- * Ability to quickly learn a new framework (luigi)
- * Ability to manipulate and process data (cleaning, processing, feature engineering)
- * Competency in software development

-This test does not focus on modelling accuracy, ability to use a fancy model, or efficiency.
+This code does not focus on modelling accuracy, ability to use a fancy model, or efficiency.
 It is mainly about the mechanics of building a proper machine learning pipeline.